FormidableLabs/serverless-jetpack/README.md

 which gives you the line + column number of the dynamic dependency in a given source file and snippet of the code in question.

-In addition to just logging this information, you can ensure you have no unaccounted for dynamic import misses by setting `jetpack.trace.misses.bail = true` in your applicable service or function-level configuration.
+In addition to just logging this information, you can ensure you have no unaccounted for dynamic import misses by setting `jetpack.trace.dynamic.bail = true` in your applicable service or function-level configuration.

 **Diagnose**